Former CBS CEO Joseph Ianniello Earned $125M For 2019

 Proxy season is upon us as ViacomCBS said Friday that former CBS CEO Joe Ianniello earned $125 million for 2019, according to its annual filing with the SEC.
 He left the newly merged company in January.

-The figure includes $84 million for changes in his employment agreements with the company last April and December.
+The figure includes $84 million for changes in his employment agreements with the company last year.

 ViacomCBS CEO Bob Bakish earned $8.4 million.
 That included a base salary of $230,769, a bonus of $3.1 million and stock awards totalling close to $5 million.
 His annual target compensation – which can change – going forward is about $31.5 million, including $3.1 million in base salary, a $12.4 million bonus and stock grants worth $16 million.

-Ianiello’s base salary was $2.8 million and compensation included stock awards for $37 million and “other” compensation of $84 million.
+Ianiello’s base salary was $2.8 million plus stock awards for $37 million and that “other” compensation of $84 million.
 For 2018, he earned $27.4 million.
-He became acting then chairman-CEO of CBS after Les Moonves left in September of 2018.
+He became acting CEO of CBS after Les Moonves left in September of 2018.

 Related Story